Writing Women in the Devon Landscape

 |Photo Julie Sampson|

-The coupling was two-way, from book to place and place to text, a simple, unbreakable, bond.
-As soon as we could read land became a kind of palimpsest, a blank canvas, upon which we could rest our texts and devour them.
+The link was two-way, from book to place and place to text, a simple, unbreakable, bond.
+As soon as we could read land became a palimpsest, a blank canvas, upon which we could rest our texts and devour them.

 Land became text; text merged into land; one fused with the other.
 Leaves, branches, twigs, flowers, fruits, shrubs, vegetables, all were as script.
-Woods; trees; hedges; fields; gates; paths; tracks; clouds; stars; all had their own meaning and were inextricably bonded with a chain of texts, as though the environment came into focus through the filter of a textual screen.
-In those 1950’s mid Devon meadows, alive in the thriving grass are all the forever words of texts we read as girls those hot noons; often snuggled up in chicken-coops left in the field; sometimes on the top of a hayrick cocooned between sweet-scented hay and the tarpaulin-covering; or even, occasionally, at the very apex of the douglas-fir at the bottom of the garden, which we climbed like monkeys, threading through the tracery of green fronded branches and manoeuvring into and onto the wooded-planked camp that my brother and his friend had constructed there.
-We lazed away summer days with our books and our comics, looking down on the fields below.
+Woods; trees; hedges; fields; gates; paths; tracks; clouds; stars; all had their own meaning and were inextricably bonded with a chain of texts; the environment came into focus through the filter of a textual screen.
+In those 1950’s mid Devon meadows, alive in the thriving grass are all the forever words of texts we read as girls those hot noons; often snuggled up in chicken-coops left in the field; sometimes on the top of a hayrick cocooned between sweet-scented hay and the tarpaulin-covering; or even, occasionally, at the very apex of the douglas-fir at the bottom of the garden, where like monkeys, we threaded through the tracery of green fronded branches, manoeuvring into and onto the wooded-planked camp that my brother and his friend had constructed there.
+Looking down on the fields below with our books and our comics we lazed away endless summer days.

 Malcolm Saville’s Shropshire's 'Long Mynd', playground for the lone-piners, was our Dartmoor, which as the crow flies, was always and everyday there on the horizon some four miles south of our town.The mysterious, heather covered slopes of Shropshire’s Mynd were easily layered on top of our moorland.
 ‘Witchend’, was our home, ‘Wildridge; both were merged into the ‘lonely farmhouse’ where the children began their Lone Pine Club.
 I drew on my inner-map of our home-lands to match the text of Peter’s (Petronella’s) dream of ‘trees in the spinney’.But it was up in the attic at home, where, as a fifties child, I stumbled upon my first authentic literary buzz, the zest of serendipitously discovered text.
 There, behind the door, in the bedroom, set snug under the smallest of the two dormer windows in the front of the house looking out over the tor of Cawsand beacon, in the long low cupboard under the eaves, the place every autumn my parents laid out and stored apples from our orchard - where there were items of quirky family memorabilia, including grandfather’s skating-boots and a gas-mask from the war - was also a small heap of old hardbacks.
 Dusty.
 Lightly mildewed.
 The tangy apple-aroma of the place mingled with woody almond scented musty browning paper, such as can still create a little frisson in archive basements.
 One of the books had a brown cover with black and gold stripes and another, a dark green one, another, was striped black-brown.